-This lesson plan on fears and phobias is designed for upper-intermediate students and introduces new vocabulary related to fears and phobias.
-Prompt students to talk about fears using the questions and new vocabulary provided!
+This lesson plan is designed for upper-intermediate students and introduces new vocabulary related to fears and phobias.
+You should prompt students to talk about what scares them using the questions and vocabulary provided.

 Download the lesson plan on Fears and Phobias here:

 Working Remotely and Online